-Wildcards and chips
+Wildcards and Chips

-Bench boost is simply a question of favourable fixtures.
-It’s impossible to say in advance, when the best opportunity arises for your team.
+Bench boost is simply a question of favorable fixtures.
+It’s impossible to say in advance when the best opportunity arises for your team.
 It depends what kind of transfers you make, how your players get injured and so on.
 You must think each week if this would be your best shot for the bench boost.
 You can use the FPL fixture tracker to calculate the expected goals and clean sheet probabilities for your bench six weeks in advance.

-You’d wait for a moment, when there hasn’t been an important Champions League match or international match right before your triple captain fixture.
+You’d wait for a moment when there hasn’t been an important Champions League match or international match right before your triple captain fixture.
 It’s very easy to go through all home fixtures of Liverpool and Manchester City for example and pick the most optimal dates.
 When the round comes, you just must pull the trigger (if the player is in full fitness) and hope you get paid off.

-Learn from the best FPL managers
+Learn from the Best FPL Managers